Welcome to the information page about the Rhodes Scholarship for Pakistan.

 - Professor Shaukat Hameed Khan, a nuclear-laser physicist who is a Fellow of the Pakistan Academy of Sciences and was the rector of Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).

 - Neurosurgeon Ayub K. Ommaya, the inventor of the Ommaya Reservoir, which is used to provide chemotherapy directly to the tumour site for brain tumours;

 - Wasim Sajjad, who served as interim President of Pakistan on two occasions.
 He serves in the Senate of Pakistan, where he has until recently been Opposition Leader in the Senate.

-Applications are open for the Rhodes Scholarships for 2015 for Pakistan.
+Applications are closed for the Rhodes Scholarships for 2015 for Pakistan.

 Prospective applicants from Pakistan should carefully review:

 1. the general information about the Rhodes Scholarships,